 - Are the service entrance conductors, cables, and raceways in working condition?

 - Are the installed lighting fixtures, receptacles, and switches working?

-- Do all interior water supply and distribution systems work?
+- Do all interior water systems work?

 - Are all faucets and fixtures in working condition?